Roco-scientist/NGS-Barcode-Count-GO/README.md

 representing one of the three barcodes.
 For CRISPR or barcode seq, where there may only be one barcode to count, this column would be all 1s.

 ## Run
-After compilation, the `barcode-count-go` binary can be moved anywhere.
+After compilation, the `barcode-count` binary can be moved anywhere.
 \
 \
 Run barcode-count-go

 ```
-./barcode-count-go --fastq <fastq_file> \
+./barcode-count --fastq <fastq_file> \
 	--sample-barcodes <sample_barcodes_file> \
 	--sequence-format <sequence_format_file> \
 	--counted-barcodes <counted_barcodes_file> \